 Conclusions

-Our study of over 6 million PCI procedures demonstrates that only one in eight patients undergoing PCI in the United States are free from significant comorbid disease and suggests that patients with the greatest comorbid burden (as defined by an ECS of >13) have a 5-fold increase risk of in-hospital mortality, a 4-fold increase in in-hospital peri-procedural complications and an 11-fold increase in major bleeding events once differences in baseline patient characteristics are adjusted for.
+Our study of over 6 million PCI procedures demonstrates that patients with the greatest comorbid burden (as defined by an ECS of >13) have a 5-fold increase risk of in-hospital mortality, a 4-fold increase in in-hospital peri-procedural complications and an 11-fold increase in major bleeding events once differences in baseline patient characteristics are adjusted for.
 In addition, ECS significantly impacts the length of stay and doubles the healthcare costs.
 Comorbid burden is an important predictor of poor outcomes after PCI and should be considered as part of the decision-making processes in patients undergoing PCI.

 Condensed Abstract